Qin99113/Qin99113.GitHub.io/README.md

-I am a passionate graduate student with a research interest in Network/Information Security and Privacy.
-My research has included enhancing a network neighbor discovery protocol using deep learning techniques and establishing post-quantum keys in the quantum world.
-Additionally, my research extends to the Human-Computer Interaction.
+I am a passionate graduate student with research interests in Network/Information Security and Privacy.
+My research has involved enhancing wireless network protocols through machine learning techniques and ensuring secure data transmission in the quantum world.
+Additionally, my studies have also delved into Human-Computer Interaction.

 ## EDUCATION